Dealing with damp

 I decided to give the Drimaster Heat positive input ventilation system a try to see if it could help.
 At around £315, it was a lot cheaper than other ventilation systems that I'd spoken to damp-specialist companies about, and I could get it installed by a local electrician.

 Which? members can log in to read my verdict on the Drimaster Heat positive input ventilation system.
-If you're not yet a member, take a Which? trial for £1 to get access to this and all our other online content and reviews.
+If you're not yet a member, you can get access to this and all our other online content and reviews by joining Which?.